 - has a debtor relationship on a convertible or asset linked security;

 - was previously within FA96/S92A or FA96/S93 immediately before the company’s first period of account beginning on or after 1 January 2005; and

-Debits and credits on the loan will not be brought into account, by virtue of Regulation 12 of the Disregard Regulations.
+Debits and credits on the loan will not be brought into account, by virtue of regulation 12 of the Disregard Regulations.

-Derivative contracts that are embedded in a contract that is not a loan relationship
+Derivative contracts that are embedded in a contract that is not a loan relationship - regulation 3C(2)(b)

 Derivative contracts that are embedded in a contract that is not a loan relationship are treated as closely related to the host contract for tax purposes.
-Such contracts (excluding interest rate contracts within Regulation 9 of the Disregard Regulations) are taxable in accordance with CTA09/S616 (CFM50430).
+Such contracts (excluding interest rate contracts within regulation 9 of the Disregard Regulations) are taxable in accordance with CTA09/S616 (CFM50430).

 Regulation 9 of the Disregard Regulations deals with interest rate derivative contracts used for hedging.
-Generally, these are cases where the loan relationship being hedged is accounted for at amortised cost and fair value amounts are not recognised in the accounts or brought into account for CT purposes (for example, in the case of connected party debt).
-Debits and credits on such contracts are brought in on an accruals basis.
-In effect, the tax treatment of such contracts under ‘old UK GAAP’ continues where Regulation 9 of the Disregard Regulations applies and there are no transitional debits or credits to spread.
-Regulation 3C(2)(c) therefore specifies that no transitional adjustments arising on such contracts are brought into account.
+In certain circumstances, the fair value movements on the derivative are disregarded, and debits and credits on such contracts are brought in on an accruals basis.
+In effect, the tax treatment of such contracts under ‘old UK GAAP’ continues where regulation 9 of the Disregard Regulations applies and there are no transitional debits or credits to spread.
+(See CFM57290)

-Loan relationships hedged by interest rate contracts
+Loan relationships hedged by interest rate contracts - reg 3C(2)(d)

 Regulation 3C(2)(d) applies where a foreign currency loan relationship is hedged by a derivative contract.